 I sat down and looked at John.
 “So, to answer your question about selling Quantro, I may have spoken too fast.
 Perhaps we should consider it.”

 “It’s the only escape from 100-hour work-weeks.
 Time to take my chips off the table.”

 “Translation: cash,” John said, like it was a dirty word.
 Dirty word if you don’t need it.

 “Plus, growing the business hints at success, but selling it would be proof.
 I’d like to lock in a victory.
 Who knows what could happen.”

 Molly was crossing the room toward us, a business card popping from her cleavage.
 She had a martini in each manicured hand, but they didn’t slow her down any more than her tall, strappy sandals.
 She stopped and flicked her foot to brush some crumbs off to the side.

-After I fastened the link, I released my hair to cover my cheek, where my misplaced “beauty” mark lay in a splat, as if from a magic marker, as my primary genetic error.
-I shook my head to be sure the link was secure.
-He reached toward my ear, but I pulled away.
-Instead of asking if we should meet to discuss Quantro—too much eagerness never works—I said, “Don’t forget” again, because Molly never forgot anything: not my birthday, not my Gaeta olives, and not the dress I wore to Quantro’s opening party, when she brought a mariachi band, oysters and a case of champagne.
+Instead of asking if we should meet to discuss Quantro—eagerness never helped—I said, “Don’t forget” again, because Molly never forgot anything: not my birthday, not my Gaeta olives, and not the dress I wore to Quantro’s opening party, when she brought a mariachi band, oysters and a case of champagne.